sabina489/TIL/README.md

   *We use a Is-A when we talk about objects and classes being related to each other by a class relationship.*

   *We use a Has-A when we talk about objects and classes that are related only because they reference each other.*

+  ---

+  # Nov 28, 2021

+  *Today, I learned how to make a game in Python.*

+  ---

+  ---

+  # Dec 2, 2021

+  *Today, I learned about computation, uses of computation, how to solve a problem.*

+  - Computer science is the study of computation and information.
+  - It investigates the computational algorithms that can be applied to acquire, represent, generate, transform, and communicate knowledge that solves computational problems.
+  - There are many types of informations.
+A number, string, text, image, video are the kinds of information.
+  - An algorithm is the sequence of steps used to perform a computation.
+  - Communication, information storage and retrieval, device monitoring and control, information encryption and decryption, and simulation are the uses of computation.
+  - There are two kinds of translators : compilers and interpreters.
+  - An interpreter translates one statement of a program into machine language by interpreting that line.

+  **Problem-based learning**

+  - First we need to introduce a problem.
+  - Then, identify the knowledge/skills required.
+  - After that we need to learn knowledge or skill as it is needed.

+  *Advantages of problem-based learning*

+  1. The learner may be more motivated to learn the techniques and tools.
+  2. The learner learns problem solving in addition to the techniques and tools.
+  3. There may be higher transfer of learning to other problem domains.

+  *Disadvantage of problem-based learning*

+  1. Some learners may be uncomfortable trying to solve a problem before they know the necessary knowledge.
+  2. It may take extra time to learn.

+  ---